samuel-yongbo-kwon-E_ki41QnWx0-unsplash

 • If you are a young person, ask the older people in your life questions.
 Pay attention.
 Listen.
 Stop being enamored with other people who have no more experience or understanding than you do.
 Look at the examples the Lord has providentially placed in your path.

 Take the time to read 1 Kings 12.
 Rehoboam is the classic picture of a man who listened to those around him instead of those over him.
-We are told that he forsook the counsel of the old men and followed the advise of those who had grown up with him.
+We are told that he forsook the counsel of the old men and followed the advice of those who had grown up with him.

 I remember well those days sitting under the cherry tree at grandpa’s house listening to him talk.
 How silly I was!
 I should have asked more questions.
 I should have paid better attention.
 What I wouldn’t give for one more afternoon under that cherry tree with him.
 There was so much more he could have taught me if I had been teachable…

 Get to the older people!
 Give them your best attention!
-Go east young man!
+Go east, young man!

 Post Author